Macawls/blog/content/post/Probability/index.md

 Lets say you're at the arcade and you're playing the game with the claw, trying to get a specific teddy bear.

-Suppose you get the teddy bear and don't try it again.
-Someone else informs you that the probability of getting the bear is 1 in 5000.
+Suppose you get the teddy bear you wanted on the first try, and stop playing.
+Afterwards, someone else informs you that the probability of getting a bear is 1 in 5000.
 You won't internalize that information because you've gotten the bear you wanted on the first try.
-The next time you play the game, your tolerance for stopping will be much, much higher than the average person.
+The next time you play the game, your tolerance for stopping will be **much, much** higher than the average person.

-If someone else asks you what the probability of getting the bear is, you might remember someone mentioning "1 in 5000" but you won't exactly **feel and percieve** it as 1 in 5000.
+If someone else asks you what the probability of getting the bear is, you might remember someone mentioning "1 in 5000" but you won't exactly **feel and perceive** it as 1 in 5000.

 This is called the [**Availability Heuristic**](https://thedecisionlab.com/biases/availability-heuristic).
 It's a cognitive bias that causes us to overestimate the probability of events that are more easily recalled.
 It can lead to poor decision-making because memories that are easy to recall are often inadequate for determining the likelihood of future events.